folio-org/folio-org.github.io/index.md

 At the heart of FOLIO is an open source, cloud hostable, app-store based application framework, designed to facilitate collaboration between disparate development teams.
 It is also designed to enable vendors, libraries, tenants, and users to configure their experience to an unprecedented level.
-This developer preview of the core SDK is focused on enabling a new approach to collaborating around functions and features, in which librarians and software developers can work together to imagine and create new kinds of library services.
+This developer preview of the core SDK is focused on enabling a new approach to collaborating around functions and features.
+We see FOLIO as an "innovation platform" in which librarians and software developers can work together to imagine and create new kinds of library services.

 Who is the platform for at this stage?
 Developers with an interest in looking under the hood at what is coming along, or even better, developers interested